Prove Identity Manager solution

 • Activate sets an identity as active for monitoring.

-• Deactivate stops webhook notifications without disenrolling the identity.
+• Deactivate stops webhook notifications without unenrolling the identity.

 • The Disenroll Identity call unenrolls an identity from Identity Manager.
-If you wish to monitor in the future, re-enrollment of that identity is required.
+If you wish to check the identity in the future, re-enroll the identity.

 Use Deactivate instead of Disenroll to temporarily stop monitoring while preserving the ability to reactivate later.